 Below are a few advantages of a PPF account:

-The latest PPF interest rate fixed by the Ministry of Finance for the quarter April 2020 to June 2020 of the financial year 2020-2021 is 7.10% per annum.
-In our PPF Calculator we consider the latest PPF interest rate i.e. 7.10%
+The current PPF account interest rate fixed by the Ministry of Finance for the quarter April 2020 to June 2020 of the financial year 2020-21 is 7.10% per annum.
+However, in our PPF Calculator, we consider the latest PPF interest rate i.e. 7.10%

 This question usually comes up in the investor’s mind while making the investment.
 Even though both are relatively safe investments, people always wonder which one would be better for their purpose.